Skip to Main Content

 File Format

-To print a model on the our 3D printers, it must be exported as a binary Stereolithography file, with an STL extension (.stl) in METRIC units.
-Most CAD programs can save or export in this format, as can other free 3D modeling software packages, such as Sketchup, Fusion 360, AutoCAD's 123D, TinkerCAD, and Blender.
-We will not use any other files or gcodes as our printers have custom firmware and hardware upgrades.
+To print a model on the our 3D printers, it must be exported as a binary Stereolithography file, with an STL extension (.stl) in METRIC millimeter units.
+Most CAD programs can save or export in this format, as can other free 3D modeling software packages, such as Fusion 360, Solidworks, Rhino, TinkerCAD, Onshape, and Blender.
+We will not use other files or gcodes as our printers have custom firmware and hardware upgrades.

 Dimensions